 The air quality of the workplace will be improved since welding fumes are removed from the environment before they have a chance to accumulate.
 Removing these contaminants will reduce the risk of health problems associated with breathing them in.
 In addition, fume extractors can also filter out smoke and dust particles which can also cause health problems.

-In terms of productivity, having a weld fume removal system in place increases welders’ visibility, making it easier for them to do their job accurately and quickly.
+In terms of productivity, having a fume removal system for welding in place increases welders’ visibility, making it easier for them to do their job accurately and quickly.
 With proper ventilation and smoke removal, welders will be able to breathe much more clearly which will lead to a happier, healthier, and more efficient workplace.
 With a good welding fume removal system, there is no need for welders to take multiple breaks, and this helps increase productivity levels for the whole team.